-26 January 2014 is World Leprosy Day.
+For World Leprosy Day 2015 we focused on our work at Anandaban Hospital, Nepal.
 Help us to raise awareness and transform the lives of some of the world's most marginalised people.

 Leprosy is curable with a special course of antibiotics, yet millions of lives are destroyed by its devastating consequences.
 Give children like Roopwati the chance to live life to the full.

 The Leprosy Mission is an international Christian charity with 140 years of experience.
 Through The Leprosy Mission’s global family we serve a population of 305 million people in around 30 leprosy-affected countries.